 A common theme of my research is the connections between high-dimensional geometry and computer science.
 I have been developing geometric methods for designing algorithms in private data analysis.
 I am also interested in discrepancy theory, a mathematical field studying how uniform discrete objects can be.
 It has natural connections to discrete and convex geometry, numerical integration and number theory, but also many surprising applications in computer science, including private data analysis, and approximation algorithms.
 More recently, I have been interested in computational questions in high-dimensional geometry, such as near neighbor search, and geometric optimization problems.
 Some of the geometric optimization questions I study are closely related to questions in experimental design.
 I am also interested in efficient algorithms for massive data, in particular streaming algoritms and parallel algorithms.
 Below you can find some of my work in these areas:

-[arXiv] Sivakanth Gopi, Gautam Kamath, Janardhan Kulkarni, Aleksandar Nikolov, Zhiwei Steven Wu, Huanyu Zhang, Locally Private Hypothesis Selection, in submission.
+[arXiv] Sivakanth Gopi, Gautam Kamath, Janardhan Kulkarni, Aleksandar Nikolov, Zhiwei Steven Wu, Huanyu Zhang, Locally Private Hypothesis Selection, COLT 2020.

-[arXiv] Alexander Edmonds, Aleksandar Nikolov, Jonathan Ullman, The Power of Factorization Mechanisms in Local and Central Differential Privacy, to appear in STOC 2020.
+[arXiv] Alexander Edmonds, Aleksandar Nikolov, Jonathan Ullman, The Power of Factorization Mechanisms in Local and Central Differential Privacy, STOC 2020.

 [arXiv] Jerry Li, Aleksandar Nikolov, Ilya Razenshteyn, Erik Waingarten, On Mean Estimation for General Norms with Statistical Queries, COLT 2019.